hkhdair/vulnblog/readme.md

 ## Overview
 VulnBlog is a simple blog application built with Flask.
 This application is designed for educational purposes as part of a vulnerability assessment exercise.
 Students should analyze the application to identify security vulnerabilities and provide recommendations.

-**Created exclusively for MIT9804 - Web Development and Web Security Unit, Assessment 2**
-- *Global Higher Education Institute, Adelaide, Australia.*
+**Created for MIT9804 - Web Development and Web Security Unit, Assessment 2** (Global Higher Education Institute, Adelaide, Australia)
-- *Author: Hisham Khdair*

 ## Setup Instructions

-### Prerequisites
-- Python 3.7+
-- pip (Python package manager)

 ### Installation